-5071 Composition II 1 5072 2 5073 3 An advanced and comprehensive study of composition in a vari- ety of media.
+5071 Composition II ------ ------------- ----

+An advanced and comprehensive study of composition in a variety of media.
 Composition major or permission of instructor.
+(Fall, spring)

+5102 Musicological Methods

-(Fall, spring) 2 cological and ethnomusicological including historiography, writing ry, and musical analysis.
-(Fall) 5113 Theory in Perspective A survey of the evolution of mu musical changes as they becom styles and compositional techn ne evident, with an emphasis on concerto, solo sonata, chamber music, piano character pieces, and tone poem.
-Any one genre may be privileged more than others during a given semester.
+An introduction to current musicological and ethnomusicological issues of research and writing, including historiography, writing styles, critical and cultural theory, and musical analysis.
+(Fall)

+5113 Theory in Perspective

+A survey of the evolution of music through an examination of musical changes as they become evident, with an emphasis on styles and compositional techniques.
 (Fall)